Campervanning in Norway: Tips, Routes & Destinations for 2024

 • Norway loves meat; reinsdyrstek (reindeer) should be sampled if you are a meat eater and should be eaten on the rare side for the best flavour.
 Beef, lamb and venison are also popular and cheaper than reindeer.

-• Vegetarian food is becoming more and more popular and we found multiple options of plant-based dishes on most menus.
+• Vegetarian food is becoming more and more popular and we found multiple options for plant-based dishes on most menus.

 • Salmon is the most eaten fish; farmed is much, much cheaper than wild salmon and often tastes just as good.